Kevin-Aguirre/Kevin-Aguirre/README.md

 # Hey!

 ## About Me
 Hi!
-My name is Kevin, I'm a second-year Computer Science B.S. major studying at New York University, Tandon School of Engineering.
-I'm working towards becoming a Full-Stack Developer.
-My interests are web development, calisthenics, cooking, and playing video games.
+My name is Kevin Aguirre.
+I'm currently a Junior at New York University, Tandon School of Engineering studying Computer Science.
+I'm passionate about Software Development, Data Science, and Cybersecurity.
+I'm currently looking for Software Development internships for Fall 2024, Spring 2025, and Summer 2025.
+On my spare time, I like to work on personal projects, do calisthenics, make Arduino circuits, and play video games.

 ## Languages & Technologies
 <div style="display: flex; flex-wrap: nowrap; justify-content: center; align-items: center;">